Teleperson

 Reviewing auto-added companies

-Auto-added entries are tagged auto_added in the catalog.
-Admins can review, edit, or merge duplicates from the Admin Dashboard on the web.
-Until reviewed, auto-added companies are visible to the user who discovered them but excluded from the public catalog browse list.
+Auto-added entries are tagged extension_suggested in the catalog.
+They are visible to the user who discovered them, but excluded from the public catalog browse list until an admin sets a reviewed_at timestamp on the row.

 Privacy posture